By Anders Rodenberg, Head of Financial Institutions and Advisory, Americas, Bureau van Dijk, A Moody’s Analytics Company

 Can you please tell the Risk Insights readers a little bit about yourself, your experiences and what your current professional focus is?

-I’m the Head of Financial Institutions and Advisory in North America for Bureau van Dijk.
+I’m the Head of Financial Institutions and Advisory in Americas for Bureau van Dijk.
 Where I have led multiple risk projects – including projects involving credit, tax, sanctions and money laundering risk – with the aim of improving overall risk management at financial institutions, insurance companies and traditional corporates.

 Much of my work has been focused on creating operational efficiencies within institutions and reducing financial and regulatory risks through global standardization and introducing global ownership structures into risk models and procedures.